LakshmiGNair/from-zero-to-placement/Notes/July_2025/Week_1.md

 ---

-# Topic 5: RC Time Constant
+# 📘 Topic 5: RC Time Constant

-## What is RC Time Constant?
+## ⏳What is RC Time Constant?

 The RC time constant (symbol: `τ`, tau) tells how fast a capacitor charges or discharges in a circuit with a resistor and capacitor.